johnspade/tgbot-utils/README.md

 ## tgbot-callback-data

-Represent your callback query data types as an ADT and use kantan.csv to (de)serialize them.
+Represent your callback query data types as an ADT and use [kantan.csv](https://github.com/nrinaudo/kantan.csv) to (de)serialize them to CSV strings.

 ```scala
 import kantan.csv.DecodeError.TypeError